 Despite decades of legal protection, seven of the 13 great whale species are endangered or vulnerable.
 There are thought to be fewer than 5,000 blue whales in the world.

-Around 30,000 small whales, dolphins and porpoises die each year as a result of becoming entangled in fishing gear and drowning.
-Known as ‘bycatch,’ this accidental catch is one of the greatest threats to cetaceans.
+Around 30,000 small whales, dolphins and porpoises die each year because they get entangled in fishing gear and drown.
+Known as ‘bycatch,’ this accidental catch is one of the biggest threats to cetaceans.

 Whaling is another huge problem.
-Systematic over-exploitation has brought some species close to extinction.
+Systematic over-exploitation has brought some species of whale close to extinction.
 In the Antarctic alone, more than two million whales were killed by commercial whalers during the 20th century.

-WWF campaigned successfully for the IWC to start tackling other conservation issues such as bycatch, but more action is still needed.
+We've also campaigned successfully for the IWC to start tackling other conservation issues such as bycatch, but more action is still needed.

-WWF has been working with the Yubarta Foundation in Colombia for more than 10 years to preserve the humpback whale.
+We've been working with the Yubarta Foundation in Colombia for more than 10 years to conserve the humpback whale.
 Around 5-7% of the world’s humpback population is found in this area.
 Its migration route is the longest of any whale species in the world, extending from southern Chile to central Colombia (8700 km).